SavaVuckovic/Udacity-Flask-Project/README.md

 #### UNIX users
 In terminal run a command:

-`$ sudo python app.py`
+`sudo python app.py`

 #### Windows Users
-The webpage will be opened by simply double clicking the *app.py* file.
+The application will be started by simply double clicking the *app.py* file.